 Brush up on your measurements

-If you’re looking for a specific star or planet, you might hear distance measured in degrees, with zero degrees referring to the horizon, and 90 for the sky directly above you.
+If you’re looking for a specific star or planet, you might find their distances described in degrees, with zero degrees referring to the horizon, and 90 for the sky directly above you.
 To zip from one location in the sky to another, you can use your body as a navigational tool, Barker writes.
 Extend your arm away from you and make a fist—the width of your clenched hand is about 10 degrees.
 Splay your thumb and pinky finger, and that shape is about 25 degrees.
 “Using some combination of these can help you find your way when guides say things like, ‘Look 15 degrees southwest to see this object,’” Barker writes.

 Focus your search